cole-brokamp/automagic/README.md

 automagic::shiny_dockerize()
 ```

-This is a wrapper that uses the following intermediate functions to build, test, and deploy the dockerized shiny application:
+This is a wrapper that uses the following intermediate functions to build, test, and view the dockerized shiny application:

 - `find_docker_cmd`: finds docker executable on system
 - `build_docker_app`: builds the application
 - `view_docker_app`: starts the app in a container and opens in RStudio Viewer or browser

-- `push_docker_app`: creates and pushes the image to [AWS ECS](https://aws.amazon.com/ecr/)
+Use `push_docker_app` to push the image to [AWS ECR](https://aws.amazon.com/ecr/).